Up to 60% off sofas & mattresses — limited‑time deals.

 When to choose a sleeper or modular instead

-If your 80-inch sofa is your guest bed, test the sleep surface and mechanism as seriously as the seat comfort.
-If you move often or have narrow stairs, modular pieces that break down into smaller units can be easier to deliver and reconfigure.
+If your sofa also has to work as a guest bed, test the sleep surface and mechanism as seriously as the seat comfort.
+If you move often or have narrow stairs, a modular design that breaks into smaller pieces can be easier to deliver, rearrange, and keep over time.

 FAQs